Phone: (202) 296-5505 Email: info@winvale.com

 State and Local Government Program Opportunities for GSA Contractors

+In the chaos of government Q4 of the Fiscal Year, contractors are focused on responding to federal opportunities, but may be missing out on key state and local government opportunities as well.
 There’s a common misconception that contractors can only sell to the federal government through a GSA Multiple Award Schedule (MAS) contract.
 Along with a list of eligible national and international organizations, GSA contractors can also sell to state and local government as well as tribal governments and certain educational institutions through certain purchasing programs.
+Most state governments end on June 30 or September 30, meaning now's the time to be searching for these opportunities.

 Our clients often ask us who they can sell to beyond federal agencies, so in this blog, we’ll highlight GSA specific and other state and local purchasing vehicles GSA contractors can use to expand their customer base.